emrygun/chip8-interpreter-debugger/README.md

 * [Usage](#usage)

 ## General info
 A basic CHIP-8 Interpreter with debugger.
-Interpreter's gui is powered by ncurses.<br/>
+Interpreter's gui is powered by ncurses.
+Built just for fun.<br/>

 ## Notes
 Keep in mind: